AlamCS40LKO/Eloquent-ORM-Laravel/README.md

 # Eloquent-ORM-Laravel
-About the ORM using database (SQL).
+About the ORM using Database (SQL).